 You’ll find one thing in common in almost all Pickleball players; their preference for doubles over singles.
 Being physically less demanding, doubles are overwhelmingly favored by players over the age of 50.
 Due to this reason, many new players aren’t much familiar with slender singles.
 If you haven’t played these singles then you’re in for a treat.
 It not only improves your accuracy but also your physical fitness.

 And here’s all you need to know about playing slender singles.
-But to understand it properly, you’ll first need to know about skinny singles as they are similar in many ways.
+But to understand it properly, you’ll first need to know about skinny singles in pickleball as they are similar in many ways.
 So, let’s get started.

 What is Skinny Singles and how is it Played?

 - Skinny singles is a Pickleball game that more closely mimics the strategies and shot selections you implement when playing doubles.
 It is played using half the court with an opponent.
 The skinny singles rule or strategy in pickleball is you need to hit the ball in a way that it crosses half of your opponent’s court and that half should be the same half into which the ball was served.
 If your ball can’t make it to the appropriate half, it would be considered a fault.

 - For example, if your score is even i.e.,0,2,4.., then you must serve from the right or even serving area and the ball would be received by your opponent in the right or even service court.
 Now, if your score is odd i.e., 1,3,5..., then you need to serve from the left or odd serving area and the ball would be received by your opponent in the left or odd service court.